Cleaning out your home? How to keep your junk out of the landfill.

 6. Recycle

 After reuse, look to recycle.
 Your local government can tell you what and how you can recycle in your area.
-Websites like Earth911 and RecycleNow offer ideas for what to do with hard-to-recycle items like packing peanuts and coffee pods.
+Websites like Earth911 offer ideas for what to do with hard-to-recycle items like packing peanuts and coffee pods.